 The Vice President of Internal Affairs, who is in the second year of his/her term shall serve as Chairperson of the House of Delegates and shall preside at all sessions of the House of Delegates.
 The Secretary, who is in the first year of his/her term, shall serve as a Vice Chair.
-At least sixty (60) days prior to the Annual Meeting, the Vice President for Internal Affairs, serving as Chairperson, shall appoint a second Vice Chair, with the approval of the Board of Trustees, to assist in the smooth functioning of the House of Delegates.
+The President-Elect shall serve as Second Vice.